FrontendSolutionsGmbH/jira-mysql-https-docker-compose/README.md

 ### import

-to import data, first start mysql and import data there:
+start the mysql container only and import data there:

 * docker-compose up mysql
 * docker cp ./jira-backup-sql.sql mysql:/
 * docker exec -it mysql bash
-* mysql -u root -p jiradb < /jira-backup-sql.sql
+* mysql -u root -p jiradb < /jira-backup-sql.sql. # replace jiradb with the name of the jira databasename

 then you start jira and import data there